Sharing and hosting policy FAQs

 When the final published article is made available online, it replaces the Article in Press version, which no longer appears.

-A Creative Commons non-commercial license opens in new tab/window is applied to publicly posted accepted manuscripts to ensure that readers understand how they can reuse the version of article they are accessing.
-We have provided some easy guidance on how to attach a license.
+A Creative Commons non-commercial license opens in new tab/window must be applied to publicly posted Accepted Manuscripts to ensure that readers understand how they can reuse the version of article they are accessing.
+We have provided some easy guidance on how to attach a user license.

 A Creative Commons opens in new tab/window (CC) license is an end-user license that provides a simple, standardized way for researchers to give their permission for their work to be shared and used.
 A license tells readers what they can and can’t do with an article and ensures authors get credit for their work.

-Authors publishing gold open access have a choice between two Creative Commons (CC) licenses: CC-BY (“Attribution”) and CC-BY-NC-ND (“Attribution-NonCommercial-NoDerivatives”).
+Authors publishing open access have a choice of three Creative Commons (CC) licenses: CC BY (“Attribution”), CC BY-NC (“Attribution-NonCommercial”) and CC BY-NC-ND (“Attribution-NonCommercial-NoDerivatives”).
 Find out more about the CC licenses opens in new tab/window.
 Our licensing page also provides more details.

-Authors who choose to publish gold open access with Elsevier are offered their choice of two CC licenses.
-We don’t offer this choice on self-archived subscription manuscripts and instead use a non-commercial CC-BY-NC-ND license.
+Authors who have received public funding and choose to publish open access with Elsevier are offered a choice of three CC licenses.
+We are unable to offer this choice when authors self-archive subscription manuscripts and instead request they use a non-commercial CC BY-NC-ND license.

-Green open access must work in harmony with the pay-to-read (subscription) business model and subscriptions are important for the sustainability of many journals, so the use of a non-commercial CC license is in place as an important safeguard.
-Surveys show opens in new tab/window that authors often choose NC ND of their own volition.
+Self-archiving the accepted manuscript must work in harmony with the pay-to-read (subscription) business model and subscriptions are important for the sustainability of many journals, so the use of a non-commercial CC license is in place as an important safeguard.

 This Creative Commons license allows anyone to reuse your accepted manuscript for non-commercial purposes.
-In general the license permits users to read, print and download it, and redistribute or display it, such as in a repository.
-Readers can download your article for text and data mining purposes, translate it and reuse unaltered portions or extracts (including tables) in other works.
+In general, the license permits users to read, print and download it, and redistribute or display it, such as in a repository.
+Readers can download your article for text and data mining purposes and translate it for their own private use only; they cannot share these adaptations of the original work with others.
 Users must give appropriate credit opens in new tab/window, provide a link to the CC BY-NC-ND opens in new tab/window license and indicate if any changes were made, but may not do so in a way that suggests you or the publisher have endorsed the user or their use of your work.

 Full details about this license can be found from the Creative Commons website opens in new tab/window and also on our licensing page.